ikding/pycon_2017/README.md

 	* Ranges: you can consider datetime ranges to be continuous.
 Many operations available:
 		* Containment
 		* Overlaps
-		* Extrac the uppder bound
+		* Extract the upper bound
-		* Compute the intesection
+		* Compute the intersection
 		* Is range empty
 		* ... check out postgres docs
 	* Exclusion